basiclines/bootzilla/README.md

-				root.css 			=> All base styles that we need to normalize the starting point for cross-browser development. fonts.css 			=> All the font families used in B2G app.css 			=> Common set-up for creating app layouts package.css 		=> Includes: All the CSS files in the same folde /componets
+				root.css 			=> All base styles that we need to normalize the starting point for cross-browser development. fonts.css 			=> All the font families used in B2G app.css 			=> Common set-up for creating app layouts package.css 		=> Includes: All the CSS files in the same folder /componets
 				buttons.css 		=> All the button types and structures related that the system provides icons.css 			=> Icons provided by the system, could be bitmaps, fonts, or svg